Heinrich Böll: Biography

 Böll was born in Cologne, Germany, to a Roman Catholic and pacifist family that later opposed the rise of Nazism.
 Böll refused to join the Hitler Youth during the 1930s.
 He was apprenticed to a bookseller before studying German studies and classics at the University of Cologne.

 Conscripted into the Wehrmacht, he served in Poland, France, Romania, Hungary and the Soviet Union.

-In 1942, Böll married Annemarie Cech, with whom he had three sons; she later collaborated with him on a number of different translations into German of English language literature.
+In 1942, Böll married Annemarie Cech, with whom he had three sons; she later collaborated with him on a number of different translations into German of English-language literature.
 During his war service, Böll was wounded four times and contracted typhoid.
 He was captured by US Army soldiers in April 1945 and sent to a prisoner-of-war camp.

-After the war he returned to Cologne and began working in his family's cabinet shop and, for one year, worked in a municipal statistical bureau, an experience which he did not enjoy and which he left in order to take the risk of becoming a writer instead.
+After the war, he returned to Cologne and began working in his family's cabinet shop and, for one year, worked in a municipal statistical bureau, a job he did not enjoy and which he left in order to take the risk of becoming a writer instead.

 Böll became a full-time writer at the age of 30.
 His first novel, Der Zug war pünktlich (The Train Was on Time), was published in 1949.
 He was invited to the 1949 meeting of the Group 47 circle of German authors and his work was deemed to be the best presented in 1951.

-Many other novels, short stories, radio plays and essay collections followed.
+Many other novels, short stories, radio plays, and essay collections followed.